MaartenGr/KeyBERT/README.md

 doc = """
-         Supervised learning is the machine learning task of learning a function that maps an input to an output based on example input-output pairs.[1]
-It infers a function from labeled training data consisting of a set of training examples.[2]
+         Supervised learning is the machine learning task of learning a function that maps an input to an output based on example input-output pairs.
+It infers a function from labeled training data consisting of a set of training examples.
          In supervised learning, each example is a pair consisting of an input object (typically a vector) and a desired output value (also called the supervisory signal).
          A supervised learning algorithm analyzes the training data and produces an inferred function,